trbehera/docs/docs/fdo/fdo-serviceinfo-sys.md

-This section defines the “system” module (fdo_sys) specification which provides basic onboarding services FDO capable devices.
-A module is a set of key-value pairs that define the onboarding operations that can be performed on given FDO device.
+This section defines the “system” module (fdo_sys) specification which provides basic onboarding services for FDO capable devices.
+A module is a set of key-value pairs; they define the onboarding operations that can be performed on a given FDO device.
 Module key-value pairs are exchanged between the device and it’s owning Device Management Service.
-It is up to the owning management service and the device to interpret the key-value pairs in accordance to the module specification.
+It is up to the owning management service and the device to interpret the key-value pairs in accordance with the module specification.

 ## fdo_sys module definition
 The system module defines basic onboarding operations such as downloading content and executing